-Chordomas are uncommon malignant tumours that account for 1% of intracranial tumours and 4% of all primary bone tumours 3.
+Chordomas are uncommon malignant tumours that account for 1% of intracranial tumours and 4% of all primary bone tumours.

-Chordomas occur at any age but are usually seen in adults (30 - 60 years).
-Those located in the spheno-occipital region most commonly occur in patients 20 - 40 years of age, whereas sacrococcygeal chordomas are typically seen in a slightly older age group (peak 40 - 60 years).
-They are more common in Caucasians 3.
+Chordomas occur at any age but are usually seen in adults (30-70 years).
+Those located in the spheno-occipital region most commonly occur in patients 20-40 years of age, whereas sacrococcygeal chordomas are typically seen in a slightly older age group (peak around 50 years 10).
+They are commonly found in Caucasians 3.

-Metastatic spread of chordomas is observed in 7 - 14% of patients with lymph node, pulmonary, bone, cerebral, or abdominal visceral involvement, predominantly from massive tumours.
+Metastatic spread of chordomas is observed in 7-14% of patients and includes nodal, pulmonary, bone, cerebral or abdominal visceral involvement, predominantly from massive tumours.
 True malignant forms of chordomas occasionally have areas of typical chordoma and undifferentiated areas, most often suggestive of fibrosarcoma; the prognosis is poor.

-This is the most common location, accounting for approximately 30 - 50% 2-3 of all chordomas, (particularly the fourth and fifth sacral segments) 2.
-In this locaion a male predilection has been reported with a M:F ratio of 2:1.
-Chordomas in this location may be particularly large at presentation.
+This is the most common location, accounting for approximately 30-50% 2-3 of all chordomas and involving particularly the fourth and fifth sacral segments 2.
+In this location a male predilection has been reported (M:F ratio of 2:1)nd the tumour may be particularly large at presentation 10.

-Chordoma is the most common primary malignant sacral tumour.9
+Chordoma is the most common primary malignant sacral tumour 9-10.

 MRI and CT scan have complementary roles in tumour evaluation.
 CT evaluation is needed to assess the degree of bone involvement or destruction and to detect patterns of calcifications within the lesion.
 MRI provides excellent 3-dimensional analysis of the posterior fossa (especially the brainstem), sella turcica, cavernous sinuses, and middle cranial fossa.
 MRI depicts calcifications and the precise involvement of skull base osteolysis less well than CT, especially for skull base foramina.